Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Simulation Study

 \section{Simulation Study}

-In the following section, the proposed flocking control scheme is evaluated on realistic ocean currents.
-We use Multi-Time \ac{HJR} as a performance single agent controller, since it generates a value function yielding the time-optimal control everywhere \cite{wiggert_etal_CDC2022}.
+The proposed scheme is evaluated on realistic ocean currents, seeking a close reproduction of an innovative \ac{CDR} approach \cite{phykos, killer_CDC2023}.
+We use \acf{mt-HJR} as a performance single agent controller since it generates a value function yielding the time-optimal control everywhere \cite{wiggert_etal_CDC2022}.